Stationary solutions in the small-$c$ expansion of GR: Strong-gravity stationary branch

-This solution demonstrates that the ADM Carrollian framework is robust enough to handle the complex interplay between frame-dragging and uniform acceleration at the NLO level.
-Note that for vanishing acceleration $\alpha=0$, the solution reduces to the Carrollian Lense-Thirring metric\,. \paragraph{}
+This solution demonstrates that the ADM Carrollian framework is robust enough to handle the complex interplay between frame dragging and uniform acceleration at the NLO level.
+Note that for vanishing acceleration $\alpha=0$, the solution reduces to the Carrollian Lense--Thirring metric. \paragraph{}

 Furthermore, both solutions can be recovered from a systematic small-$c$ expansion of the corresponding relativistic metrics under the following ``strong'' scaling of the mass $m$, the gravitational constant $G$, and the angular momentum $J$: